 Schizandra – Alternate names: Five Flavor Fruit/Seed, Bei Wu Wei Zi, Nan Wu Wei Zi.
 Used for food, medicine.
 Native to China, has been used for medicinal purposes for at least 2000 years.
 Not for normal berry consumption, they should be dried, brewed, or boiled before eating.

-When I first started drinking Wild Tea Qi’s Silver Needle and Wild Gynostemma, it occurred to me that not only would some Wild Schizandra Berries pack an even higher antioxidant punch with it’s health benefits, it would also taste great by adding a tart and fruity flavor to these and many other kinds of Artisan teas.
+When I first started drinking Wild Tea Qi’s Moonlight White Tea and Wild Gynostemma, it occurred to me that not only would some Wild Schizandra Berries pack an even higher antioxidant punch with it’s health benefits, it would also taste great by adding a tart and fruity flavor to these and many other kinds of Artisan teas.

 Schizandra isn’t a normal kind of superfruit like acai, grapefruit, or pomegranates.
 You can’t just pop them in your mouth.
 They take a little more work.
 Perhaps that’s why they aren’t a common household fruit yet.
 But, they’re well worth the extra effort.
 Their health benefits pack such a punch that and I would definitely recommend giving them a try.